-Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications Tackling Climate Change ~ Comments: The activity will predominantly take place in familial homes and community settings.
+Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications

+Tackling Climate Change ✓

+Comments:

+The activity will predominantly take place in familial homes and community settings.
 There are minor implications in respect of the additional use of pool cars for staff to attend appointments.

+Developing the skills to thrive in life and in work --- -- -- -- --

+Comments:

-Developing the skills to thrive in life and in work ~ Comments: Young people as a standard part of the Youth Justice offer will receive access to the Pathways to Progression careers service which will support them to make positive choices relating to their personal development and careers.
+Young people as a standard part of the Youth Justice offer will receive access to the Pathways to Progression careers service which will support them to make positive choices relating to their personal development and careers.
 Young people have a bespoke offer of education support pre-16 to enable them to achieve their potential and work towards creating aspirational life choices.

+Making Doncaster the

+603 best ✓

+place to do business ,

+and create good jobs

+Comments:

-Making Doncaster the best place to do business and create good jobs ~ Comments: Young people are supported by a highly skilled and experienced careers information, advice and guidance offer improving their prospects to enter employment.
+Young people are supported by a highly skilled and experienced careers information, advice and guidance offer improving their prospects to enter employment.
 This offer is extended beyond statutory involvement to ensure successful transitions to appropriate training and employment destinations, in conjunction with local training providers and the Doncaster Chamber.

+Building opportunities

+for 1

+healthier, happier and ,

+longer lives for all

+Comments:

-Building opportunities for healthier, happier and longer lives for all ✓ Comments: Young people in the Criminal Jus Youth Justice offer involves a bes individual needs.
-The YOS uses a to ensure young people's emotional poke packag relationship t e for each you based trauma i ung person ta nformed prac ailored to their ctice approach across a range of needs including speech language and communication, systemic family psychotherapy, substance misuse and counselling support.
+Young people in the Criminal Justice System often experience familial disruption.
+The Youth Justice offer involves a bespoke package for each young person tailored to their individual needs.
+The YOS uses a relationship based trauma informed practice approach to ensure young people's emotional wellbeing and to support them to make improvements across a range of needs including speech language and communication, systemic family psychotherapy, substance misuse and counselling support.

 Creating safer,

-stronger,
+stronger, \checkmark

-greener and cleaner ✓
+greener and cleaner

-communities where

-everyone belongs

-As part of the YOS's relationship based practice, young people who may have become involved in ASB or violent offending will be supported to understand the potential consequences of these actions and its affect upon them.
+communities where everyone belongs Comments: As part of the YOS's relationship based practice, young people who may have become involved in ASB or violent offending will be supported to understand the potential consequences of these actions and its affect upon them.
 This will support young people being diverted from such activity.
 Alongside this, activity delivered by Team EPIC directly tackles ASB by young people in the community and offers them safe spaces where they can access support.

-Nurturing a child and family-friendly borough ~ --- --- -- -- -- --

-The YOS takes a holistic approach to working with young people, involving families and carers and other support networks where appropriate to ensure that our work is planned in a co-ordinated way so that intervention is as effective as possible.
+Nurturing a child and family-friendly borough Nurturing a child and Comments: The YOS takes a holistic approach to working with young people, involving families and carers and other support networks where appropriate to ensure that our work is planned in a co-ordinated way so that intervention is as effective as possible.
 Our family therapist works with families to strengthen the system around them so that outcomes for children are improved so that they can achieve and thrive and be diverted from offending and anti-social behaviour.

-There are no buding transport or digital implications for this programme.

-Promoting the borough

-and its cultural,

-sporting, and heritage

-opportunities

-Young people are encouraged to access positive cultural activities which promote a greater understanding of Doncaster as a place, its heritage and their role as citizens.

-Fair & Inclusive

-Appropriate adaptations will be made to the delivery of YOS activity relating to any specific needs that children or young people may have in order to promote their participation.
+Building Transport and digital connections fit for the future ✓ Comments: There are no building transport or digital implications for this programme.
+Promoting the borough and its cultural, sporting, and heritage opportunities ✓ Comments: Young people are encouraged to access positive cultural activities which promote a greater understanding of Doncaster as a place, its heritage and their role as citizens.
+Fair & Inclusive √ Comments: Appropriate adaptations will be made to the delivery of YOS activity relating to any specific needs that children or young people may have in order to promote their participation.
 Doncaster YOS has a target in relation to the reduction of Children Looked After entering the Criminal Justice System to ensure that the rate of children looked after entering the Criminal Justice System is not greater than the rate of the wider population.

-16. Legal Implications [Officer Initials: \SRF\ | Date: \12/04/23\]
+16. Legal Implications [Officer Initials: SRF | Date: 12/04/23]